 Our homesitters are selected to react sensibly to emergencies and if advice or extra help is needed they have only to phone Head Office, via our 24 hour telephone support service.
 We are unique in having such a service available.

 What about food and living expenses?

 The homesitter will expect a normal standard of comfort and warmth, but with a careful eye on the household budget.
-We ask you to leave a food allowance for one person (£8.40 per day from April 2018 and £8.60 from April 2019).
+We ask you to leave a food allowance for one person (see Terms of Business for rate).
 If the homesitter brings his/her partner (only with your permission, of course) you will not be expected to pay for food for the second person.
 If the homesitters are providing 24 hour cover, we would discuss different arrangements.

 How can I be sure that my pet will be happy with the homesitter?

 Most of our employees choose to become homesitters because they miss the company of pets and welcome the opportunity to care for animals.
 When you book, we take a very full brief on your pet’s requirements and normal routine.
 We then select the appropriate pet sitter whose abilities, experience and attitudes match your requirements.
 Usually there will be an opportunity for a preliminary meeting long before the assignment, and you will see how your pet reacts to the homesitter.
 Later, you can go away confident that your pet will be safe and happy on familiar territory.